 TRIP DAY 5

-underneath Gunsight Butte and on to Lake Powell.
+Our last day of this tour takes us back through Waterhole Flat, underneath Gunsight Butte and on to Lake Powell.
 Though it is hidden from view, our course parallels the Colorado River as it cuts its way through Cataract Canyon, a favorite whitewater haunt of river rafters.
 The riding is quite fun and easy as we cruise along a hard packed dirt road, around numerous corners and past many slickrock pour off canyons.
 Although there are some climbs, the general trend is downhill.
 After several miles of cruising, the road opens up and enters a broad, open valley before ending just above Lake Powell.
-TOTAL MILEAGE - 35 mile
+TOTAL MILEAGE: 35 mile

 Technical Difficulty: Moderate with some difficult, rocky sections.

 Physical Difficulty: Moderate, some long rides, not many big climbs and one unsupported day.